Tommy Tricker and the Stamp Traveller: Production

 For the casting process, writer and director Michael Rubbo toured various schools throughout Canada and acted out the film's plot to various children in order to find interested candidates.
 Rubbo, who had performed similar tactics while casting for his previous film, The Peanut Butter Solution, would then record auditions by selecting a scene and filming two or three candidates improvising.
-3,000 children in total auditioned for the film, from cities including Ottawa, Hamilton, and Calgary, with Rubbo often recording up to 500 or more auditions of potential cast members.
-Eventually, Anthony Rogers, Jill Stanley, and Andrew Whitehead, all from Ottawa, were cast as main characters Tommy Tricker, Nancy, and Albert respectively, while Montreal native Lucas Evans was cast as Ralph, and Paul Popowich, from Hamilton, was cast as Cass, Tommy's friend.
+3,000 children in total auditioned for the film, from cities including Ottawa, Hamilton, Calgary, and Vancouver, with Rubbo often recording up to 500 or more auditions of potential cast members.
+Eventually, Anthony Rogers, Jill Stanley, and Andrew Whitehead, all from Ottawa, were cast as main characters Tommy Tricker, Nancy, and Albert respectively.
+Filling out the main cast were Lucas Evans, from Montreal, as Ralph, and Paul Popowich, from Hamilton, as Cass, Tommy's friend.
+Of the main child actors, only Popowich would continue pursuing an acting career.

+The scene were Cass chases Ralph, Nancy, and Albert through a shopping mall while Rufus Wainwright sings "I'm Running" was filmed at the Complexe Desjardins mall.

 Soundtrack

 The film features one of the first appearances of Rufus Wainwright.
 Wainwright also provides the song "I'm a Runnin" and his sister, Martha Wainwright, provides the song "Tommy, Come Back" for the soundtrack.
 A French version of the latter, called "Tommy Reviens" was also recorded for the film's French language release.

 A soundtrack was released alongside the movie on vinyl and cassette formats.
 It features a narrator retelling the events of the movie, split into three parts, and contains music and dialogue from the film.
 Two versions exist, an English version narrated by Rubbo, and a French version narrated by Claire Pimparé.
 Both versions contain "I'm Running" and corresponding language versions of "Tommy Come Back".
 While the English version remains out of print, the French version was made available on iTunes in 2014, alongside both songs from the movie.

+"I'm Running" later appeared on Rufus Wainwright's 2011 boxset House of Rufus.
+It appears as the opening track on the compilation's eleventh CD Rufus at the Movies, a collection of soundtrack songs from throughout Wainwright's career, alongside songs from other films including Moulin Rouge, Shrek, Brokeback Mountain, and Meet the Robinsons.